maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

         $ bundle exec compass init

     Compass will generate a configuration file and stylesheets.
+Delete the stylesheets.
+We're going to use our own.

+    In Rails 4.0 delete the `sass` and `stylesheets` folders.

-Delete the stylesheets found in `app/assets/stylesheets`:
+    In Rails 3.x delete the following stylesheets found in `app/assets/stylesheets`:

         - ie.css.scss
         - print.css.scss
         - screen.css.scss

-    We're going to use our own.

     NOTE: For more explicit directions take a look at the [compass-rails][] gem source.